XVI Corps (Union army): Dissolution

 The corps in its entirety was discontinued on November 7, 1864.
 Andrew J. Smith remained in command of his two divisions and were sent to Missouri to help defeat Sterling Prices's Missouri Raid.
 During this time Smith's command, once known as the Right Wing-XVI Corps, was now officially titled "Detachment-Army of the Tennessee".
 Smith was then sent to Tennessee to join with Maj.
 Gen. George H. Thomas for the battle of Nashville.
 At Nashville Smith had three divisions being commanded respectively by John McArthur, Kenner Garrard and Col. Jonathan B. Moore.
 McArthur's division took a prominent part in both days of the battle.

 Re-activation

-On February 18, 1865 Smith's Detachment-Army of the Tennessee became the official XVI Corps.
+On February 18, 1865, Smith's Detachment-Army of the Tennessee became the official XVI Corps.
 It was composed of three divisions: First (McArthur), Second (Garrard) and Third (Carr).
 The composition remained virtually the same as it had at Nashville except Brig.
 Gen. Eugene A. Carr replaced Col. Moore in command of the 3rd Division.
 It served in the operations of Maj.
-Gen. Edward Canby against Mobile, Alabama and fought in the battles of Spanish Fort and Fort Blakely.
+Gen. Edward Canby against Mobile, Alabama and fought in the battles of Spanish Fort and Fort Blakeley.
 The latter ended on April 9, 1865, the day Lee surrendered at Appomattox.
 The corps was finally disbanded on July 20, 1865.